ENGROSSED SENATE CONCURRENT RESOLUTION NO. 8444

 WHEREAS, The state is now funding community-based services for the mentally ill and developmentally disabled;

-NOW, THEREFORE, BE IT RESOLVED, By the Senate of the State of Washington, the House of Representatives concurring, That the Senate Health and Long-Term Care and Ways and Means Committees and the House Capital Facilities and Financing and Human Services Committees shall review the management of state lands devoted to the care of mentally ill and disabled persons and other lands held in trust, and shall make recommendations to the 1991 session of the legislature that will ensure that the management of these lands is consistent with constitutional and trust law requirements.
+NOW, THEREFORE, BE IT RESOLVED, By the Senate of the State of Washington, the House of Representatives concurring, That the Senate Health and Long-Term Care and Ways and Means Committees and the House Appropriations and Human Services Committees shall develop a legislative proposal for the 1991 session that provides for the management of lands devoted to the care of the mentally ill and the developmentally disabled consistent with constitutional and trust law requirements, and for the dedication of secure income streams for their care in the community; and

 BE IT FURTHER RESOLVED, That the proposal shall include creation of a separate trust containing all lands dedicated to the mentally ill or developmentally disabled that are now surplus or become surplus in the future and all surplus lands that shall be identified on a regular basis, and that all the income from this trust shall be dedicated to the care of the mentally ill and developmentally disabled in the community.